-3. Electronic Submission to National Student Loan Data System (NSLDS)
+3. Electronic Submission to National Student Loan Data System (NSLDS) Please note that in addition to completing forms and letters for students on an

 Please note that in addition to completing forms and letters for students on an individual basis, enrollment information is electronically transferred to the NSLDS several times a year.